-Grossley Hall houses several classrooms, certain offices of the Athletics Department, the Office of International Affairs, offices of University College, the School of Graduate Studies and Research, Graduate Student Association office and SunGard offices.
+Grossley Hall houses several classrooms, certain offices of the Athletics Department and the Office of International Affairs.

-William C. Jason Library, a six-story structure, houses a collection of more than 397,701 publications, including books, electronic materials, media materials and microbooks.
-The library is also home to offices of University College, as well as the Arts Center/Gallery, which traditionally features the works of critically acclaimed artists from the United States and abroad as well as art student and faculty exhibitions.
+William C. Jason Library, a six-story structure, houses a collection of more than 490,333 publications, including books, electronic materials, media materials and microbooks.
+The library is also home to offices of Graduate Studies and Research and the Graduate Student Association, the Office of Student Success, as well as the Arts Center/Gallery, which traditionally features the works of critically acclaimed artists from the United States and abroad as well as art student and faculty exhibitions.